Selena-JM/AdaptedCello_java_en/README.md

 This will run the command written in the command file.
 This file, along with the veriolg file and the input/output text files can be modified to suit your needs.
 See the RUN.md file for examples of commands, especially if you want to use another UCF file.
 - See the results in the latest "job__something_" folder, in the "demo" folder you already are.

-**Note that you need the APE software to read the .ape files created by Cello and create the images of the plasmid circuits like the one below**
+**Note that when running the app this way, you need the APE software to read the .ape files created by Cello and create the images of the plasmid circuits like the one below**

 <img width="353" alt="Screenshot 2024-03-19 142847" src="https://github.com/Selena-JM/Adapted_cello_java/assets/160735287/4b95c6ba-f3f4-4546-8b31-f41788f05b66">

+## Modifications I did
+In this section are all the modifications I made to the source code.
+It is basically the notes I took while I was working so it may not me clear and well explained but all the steps are listed.

-## Fixing compilation errors
+### Fixing compilation errors
 - Go to https://github.com/CIDARLAB/cello/blob/develop/INSTALL.md for information on how to install
 - The repository used https://repo.spring.io/libs-release has since become private so we cannot access what is in this repository
     - Can still name it in the pom.xml file as a repository but all dependencies need to be installed manually